-The HemoSphere Alta monitor when used with the pressure controller and a compatible Edwards finger cuff are indicated for patients over 18 years of age in which the balance between cardiac function, fluid status and vascular resistance needs continuous assessment.
+The HemoSphere Alta monitor when used with the pressure controller and a compatible Edwards finger cuff are indicated for adult and pediatric patients in which the balance between cardiac function, fluid status and vascular resistance needs continuous assessment.
 It may be used for monitoring hemodynamic parameters in conjunction with a perioperative goal directed therapy protocol in a hospital environment.
 In addition, the noninvasive system is indicated for use in patients with co-morbidities for which hemodynamic optimization is desired and invasive measurements are difficult.
 The HemoSphere Alta advanced monitor and compatible Edwards finger cuffs non-invasively measures blood pressure and associated hemodynamic parameters.
-Refer to the ClearSight finger cuff and Acumen IQ finger cuff indications for use statements for information on target patient population specific to the finger cuff being used.
+Refer to the ClearSight finger cuff, ClearSight Jr finger cuff, and Acumen IQ finger cuff indications for use statements for information on target patient population specific to the finger cuff being used.

-The Edwards Acumen Hypotension Prediction Index (HPI) feature provides the clinician with physiological insight into a patient's likelihood of future hypotensive events (defined as mean arterial pressure < 65 mmHg for at least one minute in duration) and the associated hemodynamics.
-The Acumen HPI feature is intended for use in surgical patients receiving advanced hemodynamic monitoring.
+The Edwards Acumen Hypotension Prediction Index (HPI) software feature provides the clinician with physiological insight into a patient's likelihood of future hypotensive events and the associated hemodynamics.
+The Acumen HPI feature is intended for use in surgical or non-surgical patients receiving advanced hemodynamic monitoring.
 The Acumen HPI feature is considered to be additional quantitative information regarding the patient's physiological condition for reference only and no therapeutic decisions should be made based solely on the Acumen Hypotension Prediction Index (HPI) parameter.